At the University of Sydney, fairness and inclusion go hand in hand with merit and excellence.

 “Different groups are affected differently by COVID-19,” she says.
 “We need to come up with ways that allow people to verbalise that impact, and also people who are assessing this to take it into account.”

 To hear more about University of Sydney’s efforts to embed accountability across their institution and adapt to COVID-19, listen to episode 15 now.
-You can catch up on previous episodes by subscribing to Think Difference on Google Podcasts, Apple Podcasts and Spotify.
+Don’t forget, you can catch up on previous episodes and subscribe to Think Difference on Google Podcasts, Apple Podcasts and Spotify.